Ijeamakaanyene/art_portfolio/content/portfolio/fruitchet.md

 title: Fruitchet
 weight: 4
 ---
-Truchet tiles and fruit are layered together to make unique and playful fruit patterns, *art*.
+Truchet tiles and fruit are layered together to make unique and playful fruit patterns, 2021.

 <!--more-->